Sung-Huan/ANNOgesic/docs/source/installation.rst

 Dockerfile
 ----------

-Please Download the `Dockerfile <https://github.com/Sung-Huan/ANNOgesic>`_ and `RATT  <https://github.com/Sung-Huan/ANNOgesic>_` in our Github first.
+Please Download the `Dockerfile <https://github.com/Sung-Huan/ANNOgesic>`_ in our Github.
-Then switch to the folder which Dockerfile and RATT folder are located.
+Then switch to the folder which Dockerfile are located.
 For the following commands, please refer to `here <https://github.com/Sung-Huan/ANNOgesic/blob/master/docs/source/docker.rst>`_.

-If you want to check Other commands of Docker, please refer to  `here <https://docs.docker.com/>`_.
+If you want to check other commands of Docker, please refer to  `here <https://docs.docker.com/>`_.

 pip3
 ----------